bhaaskara/git/Git_RunBook.md

 Merge the Branch with Master
 During this time no changes made to the master.

-Note: when you want to merge feaure branch with master branch
+Note: when you want to merge feature branch with master branch
           check out to master branch
           merge with feature branch